michaelt/streaming-bytestring/README.md

 # bytestring-streaming

 Effectful sequences of bytes.
-Closely modeled on Data.ByteString.Lazy & Data.ByteString.Lazy.Char8
+Closely modeled on `Data.ByteString.Lazy` and `Pipes.ByteString`.